 Being a pilot is a gratifying career.
-Just pick your aviation goals and begin your flight training as early as possible.
+Pick your aviation goals and begin your flight training as early as possible.
 Don’t let your age hold you back.

-The first thing to consider is your primary objective before deciding to become a pilot at 40.
+The first thing to consider is your primary objective before becoming a pilot at 40.

-If you decide to fly for fun and recreation, then you must go for it.
+If you decide to fly for fun and recreation, you must go for it.
 A private pilot license is sufficient for that.

 Becoming a pilot for a career change in your 40s is the real deal.
 You have to be considerate of multiple aspects before you make a decision.
 Once you decide to do so, be very determined.

-There is no guarantee that you can compete with a pilot in his 20s with the same level of experience as you.
+There is no guarantee that you can compete with a pilot in his 20s with the same experience level as you.
 To become a pilot requires money, passion, and effort.

 Spending money to obtain your commercial pilot license and shifting your career at this age can be critical.